 How do you choose which funeral home or cremation provider suits your needs?

 This is probably the most important aspect of arranging a funeral or cremation, ensuring you select the right service provider for your needs.
-This can be quite daunting, especially if you have no recommendations from family or friends.
+This can be pretty daunting, especially if you have no recommendations from family or friends.

 Massachusetts has around 970 funeral homes and crematories, so it can help to have some criteria to narrow down your selection.